Exceptional Points in Gyrator-Based Circuit and Nonlinear High-Sensitivity Oscillator: EPD in Parallel Configuration

+To meet the EPD condition for real valued eigenfrequency, we assume $\gamma_{1}=\gamma_{2}=0$.
+Accordingly, the circuit consists of two lossless parallel LC resonators coupled by a gyrator.
+The eigenfrequencies for this case are found by solving

-As for the series-series case, all the $\omega$'s coefficients are real hence $\omega$ and $\omega^{*}$ are both roots of the characteristic equation.
+All the $\omega$'s coefficients are real hence $\omega$ and $\omega^{*}$ are both roots of the characteristic equation.
 Moreover, it is a quadratic equation in $\omega^{2}$, therefore $\omega$ and $-\omega$ are both solutions.
-In the following example, the two solutions with $\mathrm{Re}(\omega)>0$ are shown in Figs. \ref{Fig: PP}(b) and (c).
 The system's angular eigenfrequencies are